If you're hunting for AI dictation on a Mac, you will immediately hit two names: LumeVoice and MacWhisper.

 For macOS 13+ (Apple Silicon recommended)

-- Recording a 60-minute interview and needing a transcript.
+- Dump a 60-minute MP3 into an app and get a transcript.

-- Transcribing a batch of voice memos you recorded on your walk.
+- Process a massive batch of voice memos.